Depression & Anxiety Post-Bariatric Surgery

 direct chat link: https://suicidepreventionlifeline.org/chat/

-You have, or will have had, gone through a drastic lifestyle change in an appreciably short span of time.
+You have or will have had, gone through a drastic lifestyle change in an appreciably short span of time.
 Not to mention, there may be other stressful factors added to the mix.
-You may be worried about medical bills, recovery, and even feel anxiety about how it is you are feeling!
+You may be worried about medical bills, recovery, and even feel anxious about how it is you are feeling!

 If you feel a bit overwhelmed at any given point during your recovery process, there are ways you can cope.
 Studies have shown that people typically lose touch with their bodies after gaining a certain amount of weight, so losing significant mass so quickly may elicit a reaction similar to shock.
 With that shock may come those feelings of being overwhelmed.

 Not only do your doctors want you to succeed physically post-surgery, but they also want you to be mentally healthy as well.
 If you are feeling particularly anxious or low, reach out.
 Whether you are in contact with your doctor, a counselor, or your loved ones, it is important not to isolate yourself during this period of transition.
 Overthinking can be just as detrimental to your progress as, let’s say, not following a meal plan or watching what you eat.